-Summer is finally upon us, which means it’s the season for festive get togethers, graduation parties, showers, neighborhood barbecues, and more.
+Summer is the season for festive get-togethers, graduation parties, showers, neighborhood barbecues, and a couple major holidays.
 It’s the perfect time to work on your roster of easy-going recipes that are simple to put together.
 Summer food is light and full of abundant healthful ingredients that showcase produce and fresh fruit.
 Get ready to impress your friends and family at the next special occasion with these 13 delicious and simple recipes, from sides and starters to dessert.
-And you can bring them on repeat all season.
+And you can bring them on repeat all season—next year, too.

 Healthy, simple, and bright.
 After making this rendition, you may always want to add peaches to your future caprese salads.
 The sweetness of the peach rounds out the richness of the mozzarella, and a drizzle of white balsamic adds a touch of acidity.
 This is the perfect salad to make from your stockpile of fresh, ripe, and sweet summer peaches.
 Get Joanna Gaines’s Peach Caprese Salad recipe.

 Chef's Basics Select Salad Bowl with Cooler Pack, $11.98 on Amazon

 This large salad bowl has a lock-on lid with nesting serving utensils, plus a built-in cooler pack.

 This Middle Eastern-inspired salad is quite nutritious and filled with healthy eats such as zucchini, yellow squash, and red peppers, which are abundant in the summer months.
 The grapes add a sweet touch and the preserved lemon in the vinaigrette boosts the acidity, while the spices add a bit of heat.
 This balanced dish will certainly please your vegan and vegetarian companions—and everyone else.
 Get our Moroccan Zucchini, Grape, and Bell Pepper Salad recipe.